ababic/django-querystring-tag/README.md

 3. You may be wondering "I want to use this in an include template, where the parameter name is dynamic.
 Will that work?". **Yes it will!** I know it's unusual, but you can [use tempalate variables for parameter names](#using-template-variables-for-parameter-names) too.
 4. You don't want to preserve Google tracking parameters in links, do you?
 I thought not.
 Any parameters starting with `utm_` are removed by default.
 Add `remove_utm=False` if you would rather keep them.
 5. You're probably not interested in preserving blank parameters in links either, are you?
 See?
 I read your mind!
 Blank values are removed by default too.
 Add `remove_blank=False` if you would rather keep them.
 6. Want to variabalize the return value instead of rendering it?
-Go ahead any try the 'as' option.
+Go ahead and try the 'as' option.
 It works just as you would expect.

 ### Use `=` to set or replace a parameter